vladigleba/vladigleba.github.io/posts/basics/baptism.md

 > For as many of you as have been *baptized into Christ have put on Christ*.
 {% ct 'Galatians 3:27' %}

-During His conversation with Nicodemus, Jesus made it clear that all Christians need to be baptized.
-Salvation is a gift from God that is received through faith in Jesus Christ {% rf 'Ephesians 2:8-9' %}, and Paul, in his letter to the Romans, says that faith is demonstrated through a public confession of Jesus.
-When we are baptized we are making a public confession that we have “put on Christ”—accepted Him, as Lord and Savior, into our hearts, which, in turn, gives us a new name and a new identity: follower of Christ, son or daughter of God!
+During His conversation with Nicodemus, Jesus made it clear that baptism is a privilege that all Christians are called to experience.
+Salvation is a gift from God, received through faith in Jesus Christ {% rf 'Ephesians 2:8-9' %}, and such faith is demonstrated through a public confession of Him {% rf 'Romans 10:9-10' %}.
+When we are baptized, we are making a public confession that we have “put on Christ”—that we have accepted Him as Lord and Savior into our hearts and have received a new name and a new identity: follower of Christ, son or daughter of God!
+By making a public stand for Christ, we also become His witnesses to others, inspiring them to do the same in their own lives.

 ## How many methods of baptism are there?

 > There is one body, and one Spirit, even as ye are called in one hope of your calling; one Lord, one faith, *one baptism*, one God and Father of all, who is above all, and through all, and in you all.
 {% ct 'Ephesians 4:4-6' %}

-The Bible is clear there is only one true baptism, and the word itself is a clue as to what it is.
-The word “baptize” comes from the Greek word “baptizo,” which means “to immerse,” “to submerge,” or “to dip under.”
-It might be shocking to some, but the Bible never describes baptism using the words “sprinkle” or “pour.”
-It’s a full immersion in water.
+The Bible declares that there is only one true baptism, and the word itself offers a clue as to what it involves.
+The term “baptize” comes from the Greek word *baptizō*, which means “to immerse,” “to submerge,” or “to dip under.”
+This might come as a surprise to some, but the Bible never describes baptism using the words “sprinkle” or “pour.”
+Biblical bapstism is a full immersion in water.

 ## How was Jesus baptized?